TABLE OF CONTENTS

 "Although 10000 steps per day can still be a viable target for those who are more active, 7000 steps per day is associated with clinically meaningful improvements in health outcomes and might be a more realistic and achievable target for some."

-After analysing data from nearly 50,000 people across four continents, researchers discovered something remarkable.
-For adults over 60, the benefit of walking is most between 6,000 and 8,000 steps per day.
+The study tracked nearly 50,000 people across four continents.
+For adults over 60, most of the benefit comes between 6,000 and 8,000 steps per day.

 This graph from the study shows it clearly: the steepest drop in health risk (the "Hazard ratio") happens in the first several thousand steps, with the benefits levelling off around the 7,000-step mark.
 (Source: Paluch et al, The Lancet Public Health, 2022)